Tips and Tricks to Get Your Renters to Renew Their Lease

 Make Concessions When It's Worth It

 If a tenant says that their appliances are out of date or that their counters need replacing, you may be making a significant investment in your unit.
 But it's worth it if the result is keeping a great tenant.
 Ensure that when you're surveying your residents, it's clear that you're taking suggestions rather than making promises.
 Agreeing to fulfill those promises may be part of your lease negotiation.

 Study the Competition

 Study the rent and lease terms in your area.
 When setting your rent price, in general, you should be considering revenue and occupancy rates.
 Sometimes it's worth it to keep your rent lower if you're less likely to experience vacancies.
 Make sure you're not doing anything that sets you apart from the competition in a bad way.
-If the security deposit tends to be one month in your area, don't make it one or two.
+If the security deposit tends to be one month in your area, don't make it two.

 And tour your competitor's properties as well.
-If you notice granite countertops across the board, you're going to need to get them--or something comparable--because your property will otherwise not look as nice.
+If you notice granite countertops across the board, you're going to need to get them–or something comparable–because your property will otherwise not look as nice.

 Care the Extra Mile

-And having someone your tenant already has a good relationship with as a roommate or occupying a nearby property will further incentivize your tenants to stay and lower the likelihood of neighbor disagreements.
+Having someone your tenant already has a good relationship with as a roommate or occupying a nearby property will further incentivize your tenants to stay and lower the likelihood of neighbor disagreements.

 Your incentives can be a month's rent, gift cards, or cash.
 Whatever you decide, make sure to publicize your plan once it's in place.